 To meet these objectives the College's investments are together managed on a total return basis, maintaining diversification across a range of asset classes to produce an appropriate balance between risk and return.
-In line with this approach, the College statutes allow the College to invest permanent endowments to maximise the related total return and to make available for expenditure each year an appropriate proportion of the unapplied total return.
+In line with this approach, the College Statutes allow the College to invest permanent endowments to maximise the related total return and to make available for expenditure each year an appropriate proportion of the unapplied total return.
 The investment policy and strategy are set by the Governing Body as advised by the Investment Committee from time to time and performance is regularly monitored by the Investment Committee.

-At the year-end, the College's longer-term investments, combining the securities and property investments, totalled £58.9m (2021: £59.4m).
-The overall total investment return was 1.3% (2021: 18.8%) over the year.
-The College's target investment return is set at RPI + 3%, which was 6.8% on 31 July 2021 and 15.3% a year later.
+At the year end, the College's longer-term investments, combining the securities and property investments, totalled £58.2m (2022: £58.9m).
+The overall total investment return was 1% (2022: 1.3%) over the year.
+The College's target investment return is set at RPI + 3%, which was 15.3% on 31 July 2022 and 12% a year later.

 The carrying value of the preserved permanent capital (the trust for investment) and the amount of any unapplied total return available for expenditure was taken as the open market values of these funds as at 31 July 2010 together with the original gift value of all subsequent endowment received.
-It is the Governing Body's policy to extract as income 3.9% (previous financial year 4%) of the average value of the relevant endowment investments over the previous three years.
+It is the Governing Body's policy to extract as income 3.8% (previous financial year 3.9%) of the average value of the relevant endowment investments over the previous three years.
 Governing Body will keep the level of income withdrawn under review to balance the needs and interests of current and future beneficiaries of the College's activities.
 Despite reducing our drawdown percentage, it remains one of highest amongst Oxford colleges.
-Governing Body continues to aspire to reduce the percentage further in future years.
+Governing Body continues to aspire to reduce the percentage further in future years, while recognising the College's circumscribed room for manoeuvre in this respect given that the size of the College endowment is currently at the low end of endowments across Oxford colleges.